Orthogonal Fold & Cut: 1D Fold Cut Problems

-\begin{proof} We put a crease at the midpoint between each pair of consecutive cut points.
-This aligns consecutive cut points, so it aligns all cut points.
-In the folded state, each segment between consecutive cut points or between an end of the paper at the nearest cut point lies entirely on one side of the aligned cut points; thus exactly the cut points are aligned. \end{proof}
+\begin{proof} Refer to Figure~\ref{fig:1d}.
+We put a crease at the midpoint between each pair of consecutive cut points.
+This crease aligns consecutive cut points, so together they align all cut points.
+In the folded state, each segment between consecutive cut points or between an end of the paper and the nearest cut point lies entirely on one side of the aligned cut points; thus exactly the cut points are aligned. \end{proof}

-Folding the midpoint between consecutive cut points is in some sense the only option we have.
-There are solutions that have additional creases between cut points, but they do not accomplish anything---we could pull the paper out, leaving only a crease at the midpoint, while only locally changing the folded state and not affecting the aligned cut points.
+Creasing the midpoint between consecutive cut points is in some sense the only option we have.
+There are solutions that have additional creases between cut points, but these extra creases do not accomplish anything: we could pull the paper out, leaving only a crease at the midpoint, while only locally (to the interval between cut points) changing the folded state and not affecting the aligned cut points.
+Similarly, there are solutions that add creases between an extreme (first or last) cut point and an adjacent paper endpoint, but these creases can be removed while only locally changing the folded state and not affecting the aligned cut points.
 We call the solution that folds at midpoints the \defn{canonical} solution.
-Figure~\ref{fig:1d} shows an example instance and the canonical solution.
+Figure~\ref{fig:1d} shows an example instance and its canonical solution.